VedMK/BCS-portfolio-Ved/CTFs/Writeups/TryHackMe/Hacker-Holidays-2026/CTF-1/README.md

 ![Chat2](Chat2.png)
 ![Chat3](Chat3.png)

-I tried to attempt to identify myself related to a VIP guest and attempted to extract information from her, but it refused to authorize me for the internal code.
+I tried to identify myself related to a VIP guest and attempted to extract information from her, but it refused to authorize me for the internal code.

 Next I decided to look at the lab description once again, and read the story.